Image Alt

 Does Gum Disease Go Away?

-Maybe you first noticed when you looked in the mirror this morning or it took until one of our Greater Fort Lauderdale, FL, dentists examined your mouth.
-Either way, your gums aren’t looking too hot which could mean you’re showing .
+Maybe you first noticed when you looked in the mirror this morning or it took until one of our Plantation, FL, dentists examined your mouth.
+Either way, your gums aren’t looking too hot which could mean you’re showing signs of gum disease.
 Don’t panic, we can help you manage the condition though it won’t disappear unless it’s very early in its development.

-Here’s how periodontal treatment works if you’ve been diagnosed with .
+Here’s how periodontal treatment works if you’ve received a gum disease diagnosis.

 Gum Disease Progression

-When it comes to gum disease, there is gingivitiswhich is more of an infection and there is long-term periodontitis.
-The two stages differ in that gingivitis is reversible if treated promptly by our dentists and you practice disciplined at-home oral care.
+When it comes to gum disease, there is gingivitis,which is more of an infection, and there is long-term periodontitis.
+The two stages differ in that gingivitis is reversible if treated promptly by our local gum disease dentists and you practice disciplined at-home oral care.

 The onset of gingivitis can be subtle at times and involve no discomfort but some symptoms are easier to notice.
 For instance, red, swollen gums that bleed easily or sensitive teeth are indicators that your oral hygiene has been less than stellar.
-You’ll want to have your teeth and gums checked out inside our Plantation, FL, dental office as soon as possible before your condition worsens.
+You’ll want to have your smile checked out inside our Plantation, FL, dental office as soon as possible to see if periodontal therapy is needed to prevent your condition from worsening.

 Doing nothing with serious periodontal disease may result in: